jackbergus/DISeASE/README.md

 ### 2. Running the code.

-Download the compressed dataset from http://jackbergus.alwaysdata.net/disease/, and put it in the main project folder.

-Next, unzip wholeData.zip in the current folder.
+Download the compressed dataset from [here](https://drive.google.com/open?id=0B3tBL-tX2EdQcVlzZHd6cHNXalU), and put it in the main project folder.
+In particular, unzip wholeData.zip in the current folder.

 Each time run the "run.sh" script for starting the software